xuegao-tzx/2048-HarmonyOS-Lite/README.md

-# 2048-HarmonyOS
+# 2048-HarmonyOS(Lite)
-2048game,which is my first HarmonyOS APP,which can run on Huawei Watch GT2 series .
+2048Game,which is my first HarmonyOS APP,which can run on Huawei Watch GT2 and later GT series .